saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-14-juniper-pyez-json.md

 ```

-PyEZ turns the `JSON` as a `python dictionary` for us.
+PyEZ returns the `JSON` as a `python dictionary` for us.
 In interactive mode, we can gradually drill our way down to the things we are really interested in:

 ```python
 >>> pprint(ospf_r1['ospf-neighbor-information'])